Proxy voting goes out with a bang in the House

 Roy made a parliamentary inquiry on whether there was a ”physical quorum present as required under the Constitution,” and whether there was any recourse for a member to challenge a ruling in favor of a quorum.
 The chair responded that under the rules of the House, a quorum was present.

-Bishop, Roy, and other members of the House Freedom Caucus had worked earlier this year on a plan to potentially allow for challenges to the Inflation Reduction Act based on proxy voting and quorum grounds.
+Bishop, Roy and other members of the conservative House Freedom Caucus had worked earlier this year on a plan to potentially allow for challenges to the Inflation Reduction Act based on proxy voting and quorum grounds.

 That last-minute effort ultimately failed, however, with a majority of members casting votes in person.